BenMorel/gls-tracker/README.md

     A network error occurred and no response has been received from the API.

 These fine-grained exceptions allow you to act automatically upon each type of failure.
-For example, when receiving a `NetworkException`, you can schedule a retry a few moments later.
+For example, when receiving a `NetworkException`, you may schedule a retry a few moments later.